MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Running
  - Auto assign -> **1)** Ancoring Strategy: pair the best player with worst player of the team **2)** Hierarchy strategy: rank 1 player pay with tank 2 player, rank 3 player play with rank 4 player **3)** Random strategy
  - When You select high, rank 1 and 2  player on net 1, rank 3 and 4 player on net 2 and so on...
 Second option is anchor, for example there are 6 player, rank 1 player pair up with rank 4 player, rank 2 with rank 5, rank 3 with 6.
 Last option is auto, players will be assigned randomly here
- - Add image logo to a team, event
  - Work with bulk actions
  - If coach password changes from an event update that password to every captain of the event
  - If there are no two players assigned in a new there should not be any pair score
+ - Issue with admin directing to event setting page (It is redirecting to /admin page)
  - Fix some common issues from running a match - https://www.loom.com/share/2056a1ba4d0f4713991366e3ca2b9112

  - Move team - when moving team to another event current event should not have that team